 Since it was less than six weeks ago that we have published the “initial impressions” review regarding the refreshed Linea line (I am talking about the aforementioned refs.
-10070 & 10090, of course,) I won’t waste even a minute your and my own time retelling the story of how beautiful the watch is: it is indeed really pleasant to look at and is quite elegant as well.
+10070 & 10090, of course,) I won’t waste even a minute your and my own time retelling the story of how beautiful the watch is: it is indeed pleasant to look at and is elegant as well.

-I will only state once again that the main selling point of the watch is not the way its fixed bezel is finished or the movement is decorated: the Swiss watchmaking brand tries to win your heart with their proprietary interchangeable bracelet system that lets you easily swap the bracelet for a strap and back depending on the dress you wear tonight or simply if you feel an urge to change something about your appearance.
-On a more practical note, it would probably be a lot easier to replace a worn out strap for a new one without paying a visit to your local service professional, although the system may limit your choice of aftermarket straps and bracelets.
+I will only state once again that the main selling point is not the way its fixed bezel is finished or the movement is decorated: the Swiss watchmaking brand tries to win your heart with their proprietary interchangeable bracelet system that lets you easily swap the bracelet for a strap and back depending on the dress you wear tonight or simply if you feel an urge to change something about your appearance.
+On a more practical note, it would probably be a lot easier to replace a worn-out strap for a new one without paying a visit to your local service professional, although the system may limit your choice of aftermarket straps and bracelets.

 Again, the only difference between this new Baume & Mercier Two-Tone Linea Automatic (Ref.
 10073) and its predecessor is the new combination of materials that adorn this timekeeper.

-The watch will cost around $4500, not much for such a beautiful and elegant piece and basically in the same niche with other so called “two-tone” timekeepers with the same basic functionality.
+The watch will cost around $4500, not much for such a beautiful and elegant piece and basically in the same niche with other so-called “two-tone” timekeepers with the same basic functionality.